‘Teach by the beach!’

 Exploring Thailand as a teacher

 In the north, you can visit Chiang Mai, Chiang Rai or the remote-but-stunning Mae Hong Son.
-Central Thailand is home to the national parks of Kanchanaburi and Bangkok, while down south there are world-class beaches and diving options around Phuket and Koh Phi Phi.
+Central Thailand is home to the national parks of Kanchanaburi and the capital Bangkok, while down south there are world-class beaches and diving options around Phuket and Koh Phi Phi.
 Wherever you explore, be aware that Thailand’s roads can be dangerous places.
 Always wear a helmet on a bike, and expect the unexpected….

 …and the rest of Southeast Asia is close by